There's Still Time to Apply for Spring Admission.

 Empower the next generation of change makers.
 Volunteers work with youth in communities on projects that promote engagement and active citizenship, including gender awareness, employability, health and HIV/AIDS education, environmental awareness, sporting programs, and info technology.

-If you choose Youth in Development, take three courses from the following areas:
+If you choose Youth in Development, you will take three courses from the following areas:

 • International Development